sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

     You'll see some Warnings, but there shouldn't be any Errors.

 ## Use GitHub Copilot to refactor the EnumHelper class

 Reflection is a powerful feature that allows you to inspect and manipulate objects at runtime.
 However, reflection can be slow and there are potential security risks associated with reflection that should be considered.

 The existing EnumHelper class uses reflection to retrieve the description attribute of an enum value.
-You can refactor the EnumHelper class to use dictionaries instead of reflection.
+You need to refactor the EnumHelper class to use dictionaries instead of reflection.
 Using dictionaries can improve performance and eliminate any security concerns associated with using reflection.

 In this exercise, you use GitHub Copilot to help you refactor the EnumHelper class.

 Use the following steps to complete this section of the exercise:

-1. Use the Solution Explorer view to open the EnumHelper.cs file.
+1. Use Visual Studio Code's SOLUTION EXPLORER view to expand the **Library.ApplicationCore** folder, and then expand the **Enums** folder.

+1. Open the EnumHelper.cs file and review the code.

     ```csharp
     using System.ComponentModel;